Natural Baby Life logo (480 x 130)

 Anti-Colic bottle leaking

 The Tommee Tippee Anti-Colic bottle has a venting system with a milk heat sensor and a star valve toward the bottom of the bottle.
-If you have both the Closer to Nature and Anti-Colic bottle types, be sure that you are not interchanging the nipples.
+If you have both the Closer to Nature and Anti-Colic bottle types, be sure you don’t use the nipples interchangeably.
 The Closer to Nature nipples have a built-in air valve and will leak if used with the anti-colic vent system.

 Star valve replacement

-The company does not sell replacement star valves, but you can call customer service and they will send you a replacement.
+The company does not sell replacement star valves, but you can call customer service for a replacement.

 Joshua Bartlett